 Many NHFP fellows have found it helpful during the application process to get advice from past fellows.
 This tends to give an advantage to applicants from institutions that already have a strong track record of winning fellowships.
 We seek to make the application process more transparent and equitable by providing application resources that are accessible to early career astronomers around the world, with the particular aim of improving the representation of BIPOC (black, indigenous, and people of color) scholars and students from MSIs (minority-serving institutions).
-We note that in 2022 the program began using a new grading rubric.
+We note that for class of 2022, the program began using a new grading rubric.

 To receive updates about new resources being added to this website, please sign up at https://groups.google.com/g/nhfp-equity-updates.